Healthcare on the Isle of Man: Primary care

 The fourteen general practices have a list system.
 Patients have to register with a GP.
 Temporary residents from the UK can use the service without charge.
-The practices on the island have an average of 1900 patients per GP.
+The average number of patients per GP has been increasing; it was 1,851 in 2011 and had increased to 2,360 in 2023.
 A digital facility for patients to make GP appointments and view their own health information online was launched in September 2017.
 The Manx Emergency Doctor Service is available when the practices are closed, from 6 pm to 8 am and at weekends and bank holidays.

 Dentistry services are available on a similar basis to those in the UK, with charging on a banded basis and exemptions for children, students, pensioners, pregnant women and people in receipt of Income Support, Income Based Job Seekers Allowance or Employed Persons Allowance, war disablement pensioners and blind people.

 Annual eye tests are provided free to Isle of Man residents.
 NHS vouchers are available towards the cost of spectacles.

 Manx prescription charges have been set at £3.85 per item since September 2010, less than half the charge in England.
 People get free prescriptions who have chronic conditions, as well as people who are: under 16 years old, under 19 years old and in school full-time, pregnant, on public assistance, prisoners, on a pension and under 75 years old, or over 75 years old.

 In April 2018, there was an announcement that NHS dentists on the island were at full capacity and that it could take years for new patients to be registered.